Do Doctors Have to Accept Medicare Advantage Plans?

 Staying Informed About Network Changes

-Regular communication with your plan’s customer service, checking your plan’s website, and discussing any changes with your healthcare providers can help you stay informed and make the necessary adjustments to your healthcare plan as needed.
+Regular communication with your plan’s customer service, checking your plan’s website, and discussing any changes with your healthcare providers could help you stay informed and make the necessary adjustments to your healthcare plan as needed.

 Summary